NervanaSystems/ngraph-python/README.md

 ```

 ### Multinode Support
 MPI is required for multinode support.
-Intel-MPI is available for free download - follow the instructions [here](https://software.intel.com/en-us/intel-mpi-library).
+Follow the instructions [here](https://www.open-mpi.org/) for Open-MPI.
 ```
 export MPI_ROOT=/path/to/mpi
 ```